mguymon/accessitude/README.md

 # Accessitude

-### Don't tell me what params ! need, I will tell you!
+### Don't tell me what params I need, I will tell you!

 A helper for Rails that will select only accessible parameters to be passed to a Model.